- Identify the right prioritization framework for your testing team and download a template

 You can use broad categories like high, medium, and low when evaluating impact and effort.

-In the example above, high impact tests and campaigns are given high numerical scores.
+In the example above, high-impact tests and campaigns have high numerical scores.
 However, high effort ideas are given low numerical scores.
+Summing the two scores puts the high-impact, low-effort ideas at the top of the list.
+You should run these tests and campaigns first.

 Review your process